-Health insurance usually comes with a series of complicated terms and conditions - leaving many with doubts whether or not a claim will ever be paid - even if they consistently invest in a health insurance policy for years.
+Health insurance usually comes with a series of complicated terms and conditions - leaving many with doubts about whether or not a claim will ever be paid - even if they consistently invest in a health insurance policy for years.
 This leads them into believing that building a health fund will be a better option for them.
-This is a very common thought many individuals have when looking at health insurance for the first time have.
+This is a very common thought many individuals have when looking at health insurance for the first time.

 But, do the pros of building a fund actually outweigh the cons?
 Can you depend on an adequate fund alone - and what is an 'adequate' fund in the first place?

 This article - is written to specifically put all these questions to rest, with a detailed comparison of how a health insurance plan and a health fund differ and how you should strategise your expenses to cover all the medical and healthcare expenses your family will have in the long-term.

 Let's dive in!

 A healthcare fund is saving for your own healthcare expenses in the future, especially when you are old.
 You keep away some amount of money on a regular basis - investing in some form of easily accessible investment option, accumulating sufficient money, for all your future healthcare expenditure.